jsautret/genapid/README.md

 ## Configuration

-The API is described in a YAML file, which passed to genapid using the `-config` option.
+The API is described in a YAML file, which is passed to genapid using the `-config` option.

 ### pipe

 The API description file is a list of `pipe` elements.
-Each `pipe` is a list of predicates or sub-pipes.
-Only the `name` and `result` options can be used on `pipe` (see below for the description of options).
+Each `pipe` contains a list of predicates or sub-pipes.
+The `name` and `result` options can be used on `pipe` (see below for the description of options).